Pytlicek/sheet2dict/README.md

 ### - XLSX
 Use `xlsx_to_dict()` method  when converting form spreadsheets.
 Supported file formats for spreadsheets are: .xlsx,.xlsm,.xltx,.xltm
 Spreadsheets with multiple worksheets are supported.
-If no sheet is specified, the first sheet is selected.
+If no sheet is specified, the active sheet is selected.
+If there is only one sheet, it is considered active.

 ```python3
 # Import the library